Azure-Samples/app-service-msi-servicebus-dotnet/README.md

 # Use Service Bus from App Service with Managed Service Identity

 > Note!
 This sample uses the [Azure.Messaging.ServiceBus](https://www.nuget.org/packages/Azure.Messaging.ServiceBus) package.
-The same sample using the legacy package Microsoft.Azure.ServiceBus can be found at [Azure-Samples/app-service-msi-servicebus-dotnet at 03be4e05b5803e464d416b66fd729d23bd4220fb (github.com)](https://github.com/Azure-Samples/app-service-msi-servicebus-dotnet/tree/03be4e05b5803e464d416b66fd729d23bd4220fb)
+The same sample using the legacy package Microsoft.Azure.ServiceBus can be found at [Azure-Samples/app-service-msi-servicebus-dotnet](https://github.com/Azure-Samples/app-service-msi-servicebus-dotnet/tree/03be4e05b5803e464d416b66fd729d23bd4220fb)

 ## Background
 For authenticating from applications to Service Bus, the approach so far involved creating an application and an associated shared access key in Service Bus, and then using that shared access key to authenticate directly with Service Bus.
 While this approach works well, there are two shortcomings: